-7.8.1 Policy CP12 of the Core Strategy states that development should design out opportunities for crime and anti-social behaviour through the incorporation of appropriate measures to minimise the risk of crime and create safe and attractive places, and that it should be accessible to all potential users.

-- 7.8.2 The equipment to be used and the grass matting to be used is robust, easy to maintain and repair and will maintain the safety performance required.
-Whilst the grass will require maintenance this is an existing situation. - 7.8.3 No objection is therefore raised to the proposed development in terms of safety and accessibility and it is considered acceptable in accordance with Core Strategy Policy CP12.
+- 7.8.1 Policy CP12 of the Core Strategy states that development should design out opportunities for crime and anti-social behaviour through the incorporation of appropriate measures to minimise the risk of crime and create safe and attractive places, and that it should be accessible to all potential users. - 7.8.2 The track would be constructed of SUDs-bond surfacing which is considered appropriate and would be maintained by the Council's ground maintenance team. - 7.8.3 No objection is therefore raised to the proposed development in terms of safety and accessibility and it is considered acceptable in accordance with Core Strategy Policy CP12.